Understanding SEO Jargon

-Knowing that S-E-O stands for “Search Engine Optimization” may seem like just the tip of the iceberg when it comes to SEO vocabulary, terms and definitions.
+Knowing that S-E-O stands for “Search Engine Optimization” may seem like just the tip of the iceberg when it comes to SEO terms, industry jargon, and definitions.

 Alt Tag – text assigned to graphical elements to help the Search Engines see and understand the graphic.